Variational Low-Rank Adaptation for Personalized Impaired Speech Recognition: Results and Analysis

 \section{Results and Analysis}

 Table~\ref{tab:ErrorBarsModels} presents a comparative analysis of different adaptation strategies, including standard LoRA, full parameter fine-tuning, and VI LoRA with and without a KL regularization term.
 All models were fine-tuned on BF-Sprache.
 The results indicate that VI LoRA, when regularized with a 10\% KL$[q||p]$ term, demonstrates a compelling trade-off.
 This configuration achieves the lowest CER and WER on the target non-normative speech.
-Concurrently, it exhibits the least forgetting of normative speech, as evidenced by its leading CER and WER scores, surpassing both standard LoRA and full parameter fine-tuning which show higher error rates on normative data.
-Those findings translate well onto multiple english speaker of diffferent intelligibility levels from the UA-Speech dataset as shown in Table~\ref{tab:ua_speech_merged_results}.
+Concurrently, it exhibits the least forgetting of normative speech, as evidenced by its leading CER and WER scores, surpassing both standard LoRA and full parameter fine-tuning, which show higher error rates on normative data.
+These findings generalize across English speakers with varying intelligibility levels in the UA-Speech dataset (Table~\ref{tab:ua_speech_merged_results}).
+The table reports relative performance differences from full fine-tuning, aggregated over all dysarthric speakers.

 We speculate that the performance of VI LoRA with KL divergence regularization stems from its ability to effectively adapt to non-normative speech characteristics while mitigating catastrophic forgetting.
 The KL divergence term acts as a regularizer, penalizing significant deviations of the adapted LoRA weights ($q$) from the original pre-trained weight distribution ($p$).
-This constraint likely encourages the model to learn the specific variations of non-normative speech more parsimoniously, preventing overly aggressive updates that could shift the weights too far from their initial state beneficial for normative speech.
+This constraint likely encourages the model to learn the specific variations of non-normative speech more parsimoniously, preventing overly aggressive updates that could shift the weights too far from their initial state, which is beneficial for normative speech.
 This allows for controllable adaptation without sacrificing much of the model's generalization ability to the pre-trained normative speech patterns.

-Table~\ref{tab:AdaptationVsDataSize} reports CER/WER on non-normative speech across varying training set sizes.
+Table~\ref{tab:AdaptationVsDataSize} reports CER/WER on non-normative speech in the BF-Sprache dataset across varying training set sizes.
+The test set is fixed, while training sets are constructed from randomly selected instances of the remaining data.
 VI LoRA consistently outperforms all baselines, with its advantage being most pronounced when less data is available.
 While full fine-tuning underperforms even standard LoRA in low-data settings, it surpasses LoRA once the full training set is used.
 This trend is particularly evident in WER.